 Control theory is meant to be applied manually.
 For a process as complex as that of a power plant, this is impractical due to the amount of work that would be required.
 It is suggested to use machine learning [1] to develop the set of equations automatically.
 There are various techniques available to achieve this such as neural networks [2].
 We opt for the technique of recurrent neural networks [3].
 Here we must differentiate classificatory neural networks [2] from recurrent neural networks [3].
 The first can tell the difference between a finite number of types of objects while the second can represent the evolution over time.
+The necessary mathematical methods that allow recurrent neural networks to be trained efficiently for large datasets coming from real industrial facilities have been invented only in 2005 and thus these methods can only be applied now.

-The advantages of using machine learning are that the model is produced within a very short time (usually days), that it is adaptive (i.e. it learns continuously as it experiences more data), that it can change to match new situations (the new data is learnt) and that the entire problem can be modeled (and not a simplified version as in the manual approach).
-Thus, this method is economical.
+The advantages of using machine learning over a human engineered model are (1) that the model is produced within a very short time (usually days), (2) that it is adaptive (i.e. it learns continuously as it experiences more data), (3) that it can change to match new situations (the new data is learnt) and (4) that the entire problem can be modeled (and not a simplified version as in the manual approach).
+Thus, (5) this method is economical.

 In the state vector that describes the plant, there are elements of three different types.
 First, there are measurements that can be directly controlled by the operator.
 An example is the amount of coal per hour being put into a particular mill.
-We call these controllable, $\mathbf{x}c^{(t)}$.
-Second, there are measurements that cannot be controlled at all by the operators and thus represent a state of the world.
+We call these controllable, $\mathbf{x}{c}^{(t)}$.
+Second, there are measurements that cannot be controlled at all by the operators and thus represent a state of the world outside the plant.
 An example is the outside air temperature.
-We call these uncontrollable, $\mathbf{x}u^{(t)}$.
+We call these uncontrollable, $\mathbf{x}{u}^{(t)}$.
 Third, there are measurements that are indirectly controlled via the controllable measurements.
 An example is a vibration in the turbine.
-We call these semi-controllable, $\mathbf{x}s^{(t)}$.
+We call these semi-controllable, $\mathbf{x}{s}^{(t)}$.